miikomp/Monte-Carlo-Course/README.md

 # Monte Carlo Particle Transport code course project
 This project implements my personal Monte Carlo particle transport simulation code as part of a course held at Aalto University.
-The current implementation is capable of simulating infinite homogeneus media.
+The current implementation includes an universe based constructive solid geometry based system definition method with lattices and transformations.
 The simulation is setup using an input file, many of the input options borrow their syntax from Serpent, but the implementation is often a much simplified version.
 The input file is also much stricter to line breaks, e.g., the *mat* material input card requires the entire header line to be on the same line and the following nuclide-fractions to be followed by an empty, or commented line.

 ## Requirements
 - **Compiler**: GCC with Open-MP support.